Search Lincoln Cannon Menu

 Fourth Response to a Mormon Transhumanist Response

 The post concludes my response to Vblogger’s “Doctrinal and Logical Response” on her blog, Mormon Transhumanist Association Response.
-My first three posts may be found here: First Response to a Mormon Transhumanist Response and Second Response to a Mormon Transhumanist Response and Third Response to a Mormon Transhumanist Response.
+I already published a first response, a second response, and a third response.
 As before, I will quote portions of Vblogger’s comments and follow these quotes with my thoughts.

 Vblogger: “The affirmation also mentions science technology as a means for obtaining exaltation, which is different from immortality or resurrection.”